About PCI Paleontology

 Scope

 PCI Paleontology recommends articles dealing with all fields of Paleontology.
 PCI Paleontology primarily considers original research articles.
-Other types of contributions (e.g., reviews, data papers, method/software papers) may also be considered pending they are of major interest for the community and presented in a comprehensive and objective way.
+Other types of contributions (e.g., reviews, data papers, method/software papers) may also be considered pending they are of major interest to the community and presented in a comprehensive and objective way.

 PCI Paleontology recommends only preprints of high scientific quality that are methodologically and ethically sound.
 To this end, PCI Paleontology: